OpenDAoC/OpenDAoC-Core/SRD/01_Combat_Systems/Resistance_System.md

 - **Implementation**: Complete

 ## Overview

+**Game Rule Summary**: Resistance protects you from different types of damage like fire, cold, body, spirit, and physical attacks.
+There are two layers of resistance that stack together - the first layer comes from your gear and buffs, while the second layer comes from special abilities.
+Higher resistance reduces the damage you take from those damage types, but there are caps to prevent complete immunity.

 The resistance system provides damage mitigation against both physical and magical damage types.
 It uses a two-layer calculation system with primary resists (items, buffs, racial) and secondary resists (realm abilities) that stack multiplicatively.

 ## Core Mechanics

 ### Damage Types and Resist Types

+**Game Rule Summary**: Different attacks use different damage types, and you need the matching resistance to protect against each one.
+Physical weapons do crush, slash, or thrust damage, while magical spells do elemental damage like heat, cold, energy, matter, body, or spirit.
+Having fire resistance won't help against a cold spell - you need the right resistance for each damage type.

 ```csharp
 public enum eDamageType : byte
 {